Hung-Che/Hermes/README.md

-# Wall-E
+# Moving Cube
-This will be a super cool Wall-E robot with wheels instead of tracks.
+This is the code for the adorable smiley hearty moving cube with terrible honking sound.